pdfkit/pdfkit/README.md

 ## Middleware

-PDFKit comes with a middleware that allows users to visit any to get a PDF view of any page on your site by appending ?pdf=true to the URL.
+PDFKit comes with a middleware that allows users to visit any to get a PDF view of any page on your site by appending .pdf to the URL.

 ### Middleware Setup